Asaf Simhoni: Sinai War

 On October 29, 1956, with the start of the war, Simhoni selected to lead the attack on the central sector of Sinai Peninsula.
 This would in his opinion, an in retrospect rightly so, cut key and the main effort of the army of occupation of the entire peninsula.
 The following day he made the strategic move the sealed the fate of the operation: Initiate early move of the 7th Armored Brigade, concentrating the power to occupy the central system in Abu-Ageila, applying an indirect approach.

 On November 2, Simhoni led his troops in the occupation of Gaza which ended with the surrender of the local governor and commander of the armed forces in the Gaza Strip.
 During these operations, which lasted eight days with minimal number of casualties, they were mainly successful in attaining their immediate military objectives: successfully capturing the Gaza Strip, Arish, the Hedgehog, and Mitla Pass, Sharm el-Sheikh was the last Israeli objective.
-On November 6, in Sharm el-Sheikh the chief of staff Moshe Dayan, Simchoni and brigade commander 9 division, and Avraham Yoffe, surveyed the conclusion of the war.
+On November 6, in Sharm el-Sheikh the chief of staff Moshe Dayan, Simhoni and brigade commander 9 division, and Avraham Yoffe, surveyed the conclusion of the war.
 During his command, in certain events, Simhoni led the restructuring of the IDF combat doctrine whereby the Armored Corps is the main decisive force in land.
 That move was directly contrary to the wishes of the Chief of General Staff Moshe Dayan.
 However, it was aligned with the opinion of David Ben-Gurion at the time.
 Additionally, following the lesson from the War in Sinai, the IDF combat doctrine has since been based entirely on the element of surprise, rapid movement and maneuvering, concentrated efforts, and quick operations.
 This doctrine led to further success it was applied to later wars.